Agent Architecture / Foundation

 01

-Explain the video's core claim as: Understand the harness as the operating layer around the model: tools, state, permissions, memory, and feedback loops.
+State the transcript-backed claim in your own words: Understand the harness as the operating layer around the model: tools, state, permissions, memory, and feedback loops.

 02